 Second, we use at the top of the stairs.
 It opens so you don't have to take it down or try and step over it.

-Third, the retractable gate is great because it takes up the least amount of space.
+Third, the retractable gate is great because it takes up the least amount of space and can span wider than most gates.
 However, it feels the least secure, so we use it to divide a room, less for safety and more for containment.

 9. Baby Proof the room, if you do not have a crib